 Bear in mind that access to airports will likely be limited to travelers only, that is, they may not be accompanied.

-Some international airports may carry out extra checks and ask for security measures, such as frequent temperature checks or some kind of “disinfection”.
+Some international airports may carry out extra checks and ask for security measures, such as frequent temperature checks or some kind of “disinfection.”

-Be prepared for longer waits and eventualities.
+When traveling abroad during the pandemic, be prepared for longer waits and eventualities.

 On the plane

 During the journey, we should bear it in mind that the use of a mask is mandatory in many, if not all, companies, and it is recommended to use antibacterial gels and wash your hands often.
+When traveling abroad during the pandemic, it is essential to follow health guidelines to minimize risks.

 Drink enough water to keep the mucous membranes hydrated, since the environment inside an airplane is dry.

 Cabin air is either 100% fresh or recirculates 10 to 30%.
-In most modern companies this air passes through microbial HEPA filters similar to those in operating rooms, therefore, in the cabin, the risk of infection is not high.
+In most modern companies, this air passes through microbial HEPA filters similar to those in operating rooms, therefore, in the cabin, the risk of infection is not high.

 Another issue is the possibility of contagion by a seatmate, even if he were asymptomatic.
 Hence the importance of wearing a mask and maintaining hand hygiene.

-Other advisable measures are not to move from the seat if it is not strictly necessary, use the designated toilets in the area where you are sitting and contact the cabin personnel in case you feel unwell.
+Other advisable measures are not to move from the seat if it is not strictly necessary, use the designated toilets in the area where you are sitting, and contact the cabin personnel in case you feel unwell.

 It can be considered to leave empty seats between passengers, but you have to be attentive to the evolution of the recommendations because they are constantly changing.